Contents

 Above all, the following common disputes should be discussed and resolved during a partners’ meeting:

-1. Appointing or removing a manager
+- Appointing or removing a manager

-2. Allocation of profits, especially to reserves
+- Allocation of profits, especially to reserves

-3. Dismissing or suspending a partner
+- Dismissing or suspending a partner

-4. Altering the GbR contract
+- Altering the GbR contract

-5. Resolving a managing partner’s opposition to a legal transaction carried out by another managing partner
+- Resolving a managing partner’s opposition to a legal transaction carried out by another managing partner

 You can and should establish a committee for partners’ meetings and set its agenda in your GbR contract.
 In doing so, you should define how the process will be organised and determine the following aspects:

-1. How often will the partners’ meeting convene?
+- How often will the partners’ meeting convene?

-It is recommended to convene a partners’ meeting once per year.
-The ideal time to do so would be at the close of the financial year.
+It is recommended that a partners’ meeting be convened once per year at the close of the financial year.
 If a partner expresses a desire for a specific official inspection or raises an objection to a legal transaction, an extra partners’ meeting should be convened.
-If one of the five issues listed above arises, an extra GbR partners’ meeting should be convened as well.
+If one of the five issues listed above arises, an extra GbR partners’ meeting should be convened as well. - Who will (or must) invite participants to the GbR partners’ meeting?

-The GbR’s managing partner usually invites participants to the partners’ meeting.
+The GbR’s managing partner usually invites participants to the partners’ meetings.
 You may also choose to grant all partners the right to request a partner’s meeting (we’ll shorten it to ‘PM’ for the rest of this guide) in the GbR contract.
-A PM could be convened as requested, for example, when more than half of all partners sign such a request.
+A PM could be convened as requested, for example, when more than half of all partners sign such a request. - How will participants be invited (invitation form, notice, pre-meeting briefing, etc.)?

-To make sure all partners can effectively exercise their right to control (or inspect), the management should invite participants two to four weeks before the PM.
-An ideal invitation would include an agenda as well as all documents necessary for resolving the matter at hand.
+To ensure that all partners can effectively exercise their right to control (or inspect), management should invite participants two to four weeks before the PM.
+An ideal invitation would include an agenda and all documents necessary for resolving the matter at hand.
 The GbR contract should also specify what form the invitations should take.
-Invitations are usually written and sent by mail or handed out personally.
+Invitations are usually written and sent by mail or handed out personally. - How will GbR partners reach decisions?

-You can use your GbR contract to determine what type of majority is needed to reach decisions, and you can do so with near complete freedom.
-You can also assign different majority requirements to different cases: unanimity, two-thirds majority, or a weighted vote according to partner shares in profits and losses.
+You can use your GbR contract to determine what type of majority is needed to reach decisions, and you can do so with near-complete freedom.
+You can assign different majority requirements to different cases: unanimity, a two-thirds majority, or a weighted vote according to partner shares in profits and losses.
 Experts recommend requiring a unanimous vote for all personnel decisions, except for cases in which a partner is to be dismissed.
-In such cases, unanimity would mean approval from all remaining partners – the partner to be dismissed technically still has the right to a vote, but he or she is unlikely to vote for their own dismissal.
+In such cases, unanimity would mean approval from all remaining partners – the partner to be dismissed technically still has the right to a vote, but he or she is unlikely to vote for their own dismissal. - When will a simple majority/two-thirds majority/unanimous decision among partners be required for a resolution?

-Your GbR contract should require unanimity, or at least a two-thirds majority, to approve any alterations made to the contract.
-The GbR’s stated purpose, or objective, is perhaps the most common dispute.
-It is therefore recommended to specify within the contract that a simple majority is not sufficient to make changes to the GbR’s purpose.
-Other decisions regarding the ordinary course of business, however, should be able to be reached with a simple majority.
+Your GbR contract should require unanimity, or at least a two-thirds majority, to approve any alterations made to it.
+Perhaps the most common dispute concerns the GbR’s stated purpose or objective.
+Therefore, it is recommended that the contract specify that a simple majority is not sufficient to change the GbR’s purpose.
+Other decisions regarding the ordinary course of business, however, should be able to be reached with a simple majority. - How should the votes of partners who are absent from the partners’ meeting be handled?

 If a partner is unable to participate in a PM, they cannot exercise their right to vote.
-Exceptions can be made in the GbR contract.
-For example, the contract can allow the partner to submit their vote in writing.
-It could also allow them to transfer their voting right to another partner.
-In any case, the GbR management must ensure that every partner is informed of the meeting and its appointed time in a timely manner.
+However, the GbR contract can make exceptions.
+For example, the contract can allow the partner to submit their vote in writing or transfer their voting right to another partner.
+In any case, the GbR management must ensure that every partner is informed of the meeting and its appointed time in a timely manner. - Can I enable the GbR to reach decisions by a written circulation procedure in its contract?

 A written circulation procedure via email is always recommended when quick decisions outside of a PM must be made.

-Tip: In general, you can organise your GbR’s decision-making procedures freely.
-Unlike with corporations, you can opt to make it possible to reach decisions verbally.
-However, the more partners participating, the higher the risk that fractions pursuing different interests could develop within the group.
-It is therefore advisable to require written decisions.
-Ideally, minutes should be taken at each partner’s meeting and sent to each partner afterwards.
 Set a deadline by which all partners must raise any objections.
 Once the deadline has passed, the minutes should be considered approved, and management can begin to implement any decisions made.
 Such an approach creates room for the GbR’s managing partners to act effectively and legally.

 May GbR partners withdraw their wages?

 No – the law does not provide for wages for partners.
 You may pay managing partners management salaries in an amount appropriate for the GbR’s respective industry.
 These payments count as profit-reducing operating expenses.
-Partners are generally compensated with their profit shares only, which are normally payed out after the close of the financial year.
+Partners are generally compensated with their profit shares only, which are normally paid out after the close of the financial year.

 § 721 BGB: Distribution of profits and losses